yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 Except for the indestructible bubble, the effects of the other special bubbles are triggered when any of its adjacent bubbles is removed.

-a.
-You will have to support the addition of these special bubbles in the level designer **(5 points)**.
+1. Modify your level designer to support the addition of these special bubbles. **(5 points)**
-b.
-Modify your game engine to handle these new bubble behaviours **(25 points)**.
+2. Modify your game engine to handle these new bubble behaviours. **(20 points)**

-Explain in the file `design.txt` your general strategy for implementing these special behaviours.
-Explain why your strategy is the best among alternatives.
+3. Explain in the file `design.txt` your general strategy for implementing these special behaviours.
+Explain why your strategy is the best among alternatives. **(5 points)**

-### 5. Game Flow (20 points) ###
+### Problem 5: Game Flow (20 points) ###

-Make the application a complete one by implementing the following screens and UI elements that allows transitions between them.
+Make the game a complete application by implementing the following screens and UI elements that allows transitions between them.
 You are required to use storyboard transitions.

 - **Menu Screen** - Entry point of the application
  - Select Level Button - Leads to level selection screen
- - Design Level Button - Leads to level designer screen from Problem Set 3
+ - Design Level Button - Leads to level designer screen (Problem Set 3)
 - **Level Selection Screen** - Interface that shows the levels that are pre-packaged with the application and levels that can be loaded in the design mode).
  - Buttons that lead to the gameplay screen which allows users to preloaded levels.
 There should be at least 3 different preloaded levels.
 - **Level Designer Screen** - Interface created from Problem Set 3
- - As stated in Problem Set 3
+ - As stated in Problem Set 3.
 - **Gameplay Screen** - Interface for user to play a level (can be preloaded/designed)
  - Back Button - To return to the previous screen

-### 6. Module-Dependency Diagram (5 points) ###
+### Problem 6: Module Dependency Diagram (5 points) ###

-Draw the MDD for the basic implementation of your game (i.e. you do not need to include the bells and whistles).
-Save your diagram as `module-dependency-diagram.png` and include it in your repository for submission.
+Draw the module dependency diagram for the basic implementation of your game (i.e. you do not need to include the bells and whistles).
+Save your diagram as `mdd.png` and include it in the root directory of your repository for submission.

 Section 3 - Testing, Refinements and Reflections (100 points)
 --
 In this section, you will perform thorough testing of your app to make sure that it runs as intended.
 You will also try your best to refine and polish up your app.

-### Integration Testing (30 points) ###
+### Problem 7: Integration Testing (30 points) ###

 Testing is an integral part of software engineering.
 For the final game, you are supposed to implement a large number of features and it is important for you to test your final code to make sure that the game meets the stated requirements.
 The way to do this is to start from a hierarchy and then break down into smaller and more specific cases.
 For example: